Rumindu/my-notes/NEXT.js/1 NEXT.js fundamentals.md

 - By balancing **CSR** and **SSR**, we can create fast, SEO-friendly, and secure applications in Next.js.
 In general, aim to render as much content as possible on the server and use client components only when necessary for interactivity.
 ---
 # Data Fetching
-- In Next.js, there are two main ways to fetch data: **on the client** or **on the server**.
+- In Next.js, there are 2 main ways to fetch data: **on the client** or **on the server**.
 Each approach has its advantages and limitations.
 This guide explores both methods and demonstrates the best practices for fetching data in Next.js.
 Here we use [JSONPlaceholder](https://jsonplaceholder.typicode.com/)API end point to get dummy data
 - To fetch data on the client side, we typically use React hooks like `useState` and `useEffect`.
 These hooks allow us to store data in state and fetch it from an API when the component mounts.
   ``` jsx
   import React, { useState, useEffect } from 'react';